+® BEVA

+CONTAGIOUS EQUINE METRITIS AND OTHER EQUINE BACTERIAL VENEREAL DISEASES

+2022 SEASON

 MARE CERTIFICATE

 This certificate must be completed by the mare owner/manager and be lodged with the prospective stallion owner/manager before the mare's arrival.

+Name of mare

 Passport Number (where available)

+Name and address of owner

 Address of premises where mare currently resides

-In 2018 the above mare boarded at stud
+In 2019 the above mare boarded at stud

 whilst visiting (stallion) result

-In 2019 the above mare boarded at stuc
+In 2020 the above mare boarded at stud

 whilst visiting (stallion) result

-In 2020 the above mare boarded at stuc
+In 2021 the above mare boarded at stud

 whilst visiting (stallion) result

-Additional information including the result s of positive bacteriological examinations for the
+Additional information including the results of positive bacteriological examinations for the

-CEMO, Klebsiella pneumoniae and Pseudon monasaeruginos at any time:
+CEMO, Klebsiella pneumoniae and Pseudomonas Aeruginosa at any time:

 Name (please print)

 Signature Date

+If no boarding stud was used, provide the name and address of the premises where the mare resi ded.